 Using both real and virtual devices in your testing strategy is a best practice.
 Real and virtual devices complement each other and support your goal of achieving high-quality builds for nightly regressions.

 End-to-end testing, as well as exploratory testing, requires real devices to more closely mimic the app on a user’s device — because real users report defects on real devices, not on virtual ones.

 It is also critical to apply real user simulation to your tests.
-Testing with conditions such as conflicting apps, call/text interruptions, network throttling, network latency, and more enable you to see how your app will hold up out in the world under varying circumstances.
+Testing with conditions such as conflicting apps, call/text interruptions, network throttling, network latency, and more enables you to see how your app will hold up out in the world under varying circumstances.

-Plus, with Perfecto, you’ll be able to execute on your testing strategy at scale — and deliver true ROI to your organization.
+Plus, with Perfecto, you’ll be able to execute your testing strategy at scale — and deliver true ROI to your organization.

 Learn more about implementing the testing pyramid strategy to boost your mobile testing.
 Or see for yourself how Perfecto can improve coverage across platforms by signing up for a free 14-day trial.